swifty99/esphome-motorized-slider/README.md

 Before using this component, ensure you have the following:

-- **ESPHome Installation:** Make sure you have ESPHome set up and running.
 - **ESP32S2 or ESP32S3 Board:** This component is designed for ESP32S2 or ESP32S3 boards.
+The ADC needs to be a accurate and fast.
+ESP32Sx versions seem OK.
-- **Espressif IDF:** The Espressif IDF (IoT Development Framework) is required.
+- **Espressif IDF:** The Espressif IDF is required.
+Arduino is a pain and adds extra HAL layers wich slow things down.
+- **A motorized slider:** Obviously.
+Alps were the ones available at my testing.
+A new version came out right after, probobly less fiddly with friction, not tested
+- **H bridge:** To control the motor, the cheap ones around were OK.

 ## Motorized Slider Details (e.g. ALPS RS60N11M9)